Join WRTI's Leadership Circle Community and Make a Difference!

 Increase your own pride in the excellence of WRTI with a leadership gift of personal significance.

 Explore the funding opportunities that would be most meaningful to you.*

 In addition to receiving invitations to concerts and special events, all Leadership Circle Members are welcome to arrange a WRTI studio tour and meet our on-air hosts.
 Arrange this special opportunity afforded our most loyal supporters.

-Please Note: More than 80% of WRTI's operating budget comes from our 17,000 members, and 165 corporate, cultural, and community sponsors.
+Please Note: More than 80% of WRTI's operating budget comes from over 16,000 members, and 165 corporate, cultural, and community sponsors.
 Less than 20% of WRTI's funding comes from Temple University and the Corporation for Public Broadcasting.